 UK and EU law, along with regulations in Australia, limit the top speed for a motor on an electric bike to provide assistance to 25kph/15.5mph.
 In most states in the USA, there are three e-bike classes.
 Class 1 e-bikes can provide input up to 20mph, while Class 3 e-bike motors can keep going up to 28mph.
 Above that, the motor has to cut out.
-You can ride above that speed, but under your own power.
+You can ride above that speed, but under your own power or downhill.

 On the latest crop of lightweight road e-bikes like the Wilier Cento1 Hy, riding at over 25kph is perfectly possible for a reasonably fit cyclist on flat roads or going downhill, although on heavier flat bar e-bikes with wide tyres it is a bit more difficult.
 Hit a hill or a gradually ascending road and your speed is likely to drop below this, with the motor chipping in to help you once again.

 If the motor of your electric bike is controlled via a throttle or twist grip on the bars, rather than its power being regulated in relation to the power you are providing via the pedals, the e-bike will not classify as an electric bike in the UK or EU.

 The rules are changing a bit though and there’s a newer category of cargo-carrying electric bikes that can use a motor providing greater power output to help their riders more when moving heavy loads around.

 So to answer the big question: yes, you do need to pedal an electric bike if you want to enjoy the benefits of cycling but with a little less physical effort, at least in the UK and EU.